Haitam-Elgharras/Bondi-template/README.md

 ## Contact

-For any inquiries or questions, please reach out to Haitam Elgharras at elgharras.haitam@gmail.com
+For any inquiries or questions, please reach me out to at elgharras.haitam@gmail.com

 Enjoy using the Bondi Template for your projects!